 Engoo Blog Business & Work

 You've done your research and know how much you should be paid.
-Now how do you make sure you get this salary?
+So what can you do to help you get this salary?

-Whether you've already gotten an offer or are still in interviewing, check out these three tips for negotiating your salary in English.
+Whether you've already gotten a job offer or are still doing interviews, check out these tips for negotiating your salary in English.

 In English-speaking countries, money is a sensitive topic.
-You don't want to seem too eager to talk about it.
 So when you negotiate your salary, choose your words carefully.
 For example, instead of saying "pay" or "money," try less direct words.
 Here are some options:

 • "Pay scale" or "Salary range": These phrases ask for a range instead of an exact number.

-In addition, before bringing up pay, English speakers will usually say something positive first.
-For example, they might thank the interviewer or mentioning how interested they are in the job.
+But before talking about pay specifically, English speakers will usually say something positive first.
+For example, they might thank the interviewer or mention how interested they are in the job.

 Thank you for the offer.
 I'm excited that your team wants me on board!
-However before accepting the offer, I'd like to address the proposed salary.
+However before accepting the offer, I'd like to address the pay scale.

 You'll also hear people use the word "something" when they talk about money.
-This is a good way to be indirect: e.g. "I had something slightly higher in mind" or "I was hoping for something in the range of X and Y."
+This is a good way to be indirect.

 When an interviewer asks about your salary expectations, it's better not to say.